rambasnet/Object-Oriented-Programming-Design-Patterns/README.md

     bash run-jupyter.sh # run jupyter notebook server in the container
 ```

+- jupyter notebooks are inside the notebooks folder
+- start from the OO-Table-of-Contents.ipynb

 #### Installing via Anaconda or Miniconda

 Anaconda or Miniconda has Python 3 and many other packages that you can easily install on any platform (Windows, Linux, and Mac).
 First, install Anaconda: [http://docs.continuum.io/anaconda/install/](http://docs.continuum.io/anaconda/install/) or Miniconda [https://conda.io/docs/user-guide/install/index.html](https://conda.io/docs/user-guide/install/index.html) for Python 3.